jtwool/superdead-rules/src/8_organizations.md

 ### Schools / Universities

 ### Secret Societies
+Remnants of days long past, when skilled tradesmen would meet in shadowy rooms to share secrets and shape the world's events in their favor, only a scarce few Secret Societies existed, and even fewer survived into the end of days.
+Those that did though, did so because they were prepared.
+They were a powerful force, lurking in the shadows all along, anticipating an apocalypse——if not several.

+Now that its here, these Secret Societies have a plan to rebuild the world in their vision.
+Those who help them will reap their generosity; those who stand it their way, garner their wrath.

 ## Criminal Organizations
 The ruthless and secretive nature of criminal organizations prepared them better, in many ways, for the end of the world.